 If you are a budding entrepreneur thinking about starting your own business, you have probably heard of a business plan.

-A business plan is a highly important document which describes in detail your future business – your target market, what your business aims to do, your marketing and financial strategies, growth milestones and forecasts etc.
+A business plan is a highly important document which describes in detail your future business – your target market, what your business aims to do, your marketing and financial strategies, growth milestones, forecasts and much more.

-It should outline your short-term and long-term goals against which you measure your own performance.
-Even though there are no rules about the style, content or length of a business plan, the aim is to cover all practical aspects.
-It is not just start-up companies that need business plans.
+A business plan should outline your short-term and long-term goals against which you measure your own performance.
+Even though there are no set rules about the style, content or length of a business plan, the aim is to cover all practical aspects.
+It is not just new start-up companies that need business plans.
 If you are planning to expand your business or branch out into a new area, it is a good idea to revisit your business plan.
 This allows you to explore the feasibility of your plan and ensure that you keep on track for success.

 Some experts disagree about the need for a business plan, arguing that companies which start out without a formal plan are often as successful as those which have detailed plans.
 But even the dissenters agree that a plan is essential if you need outside funding.
 In my opinion, those entrepreneurs who start out with a formal business plan prove to be more proactive about doing market research and projections, which in turn increase their chances for long run success.